UAE – November 18-27, December 4-5, 8-14, 2015

 Dubai’s heritage is still strongly rooted in Islam and generations of Bedouin heritage.

 Dubai is an ultramodern city – there is nothing here over 50 years of age.
-Spread along the west coast of UAE for many kilometres, it is basically a city of freeways, low-rises, mosques with their high minarets and desert adapted trees and palms.
+Spread along the west coast of UAE for many kilometres, it is basically a city of freeways, low-rises, and mosques with high minarets and desert-adapted trees and palms.
 There are concentrations of high rises downtown around the Burj Khalifa and Dubai Mall and around Dubai Marina/Creek.
 All are architectural wonders clad in reflective glass and stainless steel.
 Even the “historical districts” look brand-new.

 Getting Around.
 The RTA sells refillable cards usable on the metro and buses.
 Rides are 3-6 Dh depending on distance.
 Both buses and the metro are sex selected with the fronts for women and children only.
 Dubai is huge and the metro a superb way to get around on the two lines.
 The buses are complicated and slow with the heavy traffic but maps of routes are available online.